 Fluoride is a naturally occurring mineral found in rocks and soil that helps prevent tooth decay.
 Over the last 70 years, small amounts of fluoride have been added to drinking water, toothpaste, mouth rinses, and professional dental materials to help strengthen tooth enamel.

 Once ingested, your blood absorbs the mineral through the digestive tract and collects in the bones and teeth.
-In children, it is especially useful in preventing dental caries (cavities).
+In young children, it is especially useful in preventing dental caries (cavities).
 This is because baby tooth enamel is thinner and more susceptible to decay.